bethschoenberg/https-github.com-nvaccess/SwitchingFromJawsToNVDA.md

 ## Introduction

 The purpose of this guide is to assist users of JAWS (Job Access With Speech), a commercial screen reader by Freedom Scientific to switch to the open source screen reader NVDA (NonVisual Desktop Access) with ease.
-It assumes prior knowledge of JAWS and that you are proficient in it's use.
+It assumes prior knowledge of JAWS and that you are proficient in its use.

 It is not intended to be a replacement  of the included user guide, rather as a means to make NVDA seem less daunting.